aet42/Digital_Fortune/README.md

 https://aet42.github.io/Digital_Fortune/startpage.html
 # Lisence

-This project is licensed under the MIT License, see the LICENSE.txt file for details
+This project is licensed under the MIT License, see the LICENSE.md file for details